541 Taylor Way Suite# 4

 Applications for BIOMIMESYS® Brain

-Different response between 2D and BIOMIMESYS to rotenone neurotoxicity on LUHMES cells.
+There are different responses between 2D and BIOMIMESYS to rotenone neurotoxicity on LUHMES cells.

 Rotenone is thought to be an inducer of Parkinson’s disease.
 The dose-dependent effect was tested on dopaminergic neurons (LUHMES cell line) in BIOMIMESYS and compared to a typical 2D culture.